ABCD-ReproNim/exercises/project_month_prep/downloadABCD.md

 If you get the following warning:
 ```
 Running NDATools Version 0.2.13
 Your version of nda-tools is out of date.
 Please upgrade to the latest version (0.2.14) from PyPi or GitHub and try again.
         To upgrade using pip, run:
 pip install nda-tools==0.2.14
 ```
 Run `$ pip install nda-tools==0.2.14`, then `$ downloadcmd -dp <package_id> -d ABCD4`

-The above download may take ~10 minutes on the JupyterHub.
+The above download may take ~10 minutes on the [JupyterHub](https://abcd.repronim.org/).
 Once this is completed, you have the Release 4.0 content!
 Go forth to Task 2...

 ## Task 2: Inspect the data

 ### 2.1 Do you have the correct data?

 If all has gone well, you would have a folder (ABCD4) containing the downloaded files.
 In this section of the assignment we are going to help you walk through how to read in the files you have just downloaded.
 We’ll also show you some techniques in how to visualize the data that you have just downloaded.

-First, let's use the Terminal on jupyterhub to verify a few things about the download.
+First, let's use the Terminal on [JupyterHub](https://abcd.repronim.org/) to verify a few things about the download.

-If you do not see the above Terminal icon, click on the __File__ menu in Jupyterhub and then click __New Launcher__.
+If you do not see the above Terminal icon, click on the __File__ menu in [JupyterHub](https://abcd.repronim.org/) and then click __New Launcher__.

 Note: The `$` symbol indicates text that should be typed into the command line in Terminal; you don't need to type it.